Prof. Dr. Rutger Engels is a Professor of Development Psychopathology at Erasmus School of Social and Behavioural Sciences (ESSB).

 His research has contributed to a decision by the Minister of Public Health, Welfare and Sport to no longer only focus campaigns toward adolescents but also toward their parents.
 In his research into the harmful effects of early alcohol consumption among adolescents, Engels helped in formulating and implementing a new Dutch law.
 This resulted in a ban on the sale of alcohol to people under 18 years.

-Engels also recently contributed to research by the Health Council into the influence of alcohol consumption among young people on brain development.
+into the influence of alcohol consumption among young people on brain development.
 The research committee recognised his indications that brain structure develops differently in young people who drink.
 It also appears that there is a connection between drinking at a young age and the development of alcohol problems at a later age.

 Awards and grants

 For his significant societal impact, Rutger Engels received the Huibregtsen Award in 2011 (a distinction presented to a research project of exceptional scientific innovation combined with a promise of valuable social impact).
 He also received various other awards and grants during his scientific career, including the Radboud Science Award and various NWO career grants.
 Engels also received grants as faculty professor at University Utrecht, including from KWF Kankerbestrijding, Longfonds, Achmea and ZONMW.

 Supervising students and inspiring young researchers

 Engels considers it vital to act as mentor in inspiring and supervising students and PhD students.
 He had already supervised 51 PhD students by October 2017, with 7 obtaining cum laude doctorates.
 Here are a few of the distinctions received by his protégés: 9 Veni and 2 Vidi grants and the Frye Stipendium.
 He also motivates his students and PhD students to publish as first author in leading scientific journals.
 Engels continues to follow their progress once they’ve graduated or obtained a doctorate.